13 Undeniable Ways to Get Sh*t Done

 The big picture of success, the glamorous snapshot that everyone sees from the outside looking in, is actually made up of small daily actions.
 That’s why getting things done is so important.

 So don’t wait for inspiration to get started—do it now!
-If you need a push, these 19 motivating quotes should have you raring to go.

 We’ve all had that Monday: the one when you sleep past your alarm and leave the house wearing two different shoes.
-When even if you’d had time for breakfast, your only option would be milk with a questionable expiration date.
+When, even if you’d had time for breakfast, your only option would be milk with a questionable expiration date.
 When you left your bus pass on the kitchen counter and hold up the line frantically looking for spare change.
 It’s the Monday when you’re greeted by a dozen Olivia Pope-level fires to put out at work, and find yourself counting down the hours to the weekend.

 A few months ago, I noticed I was having a lot of those Mondays.
 And although I thoroughly enjoy my job, a nagging feeling of impending doom began to creep up on Sunday afternoons like clockwork.
 I would tense up, muscle by muscle, readying myself for the potential irritations of the week ahead rather than enjoying the remaining few precious hours of my weekend.

 One particularly angst-ridden morning, I realized I was in need of a privilege check.
-I reminded myself that I’m beyond lucky to have a job I enjoy, a job that allows me to pay for things like rent, food and shoes, and have enough spare change for the bus—and I was taking it for granted.
+I reminded myself that I’m beyond lucky to have a job I enjoy, a job that allows me to pay for things like rent, food and shoes and still have enough spare change for the bus—and I was taking it for granted.

 From that day forward, I resolved to never let Monday kick my ass again.
 This depended largely on adjusting my Sunday routine, making habits of all the good advice I’d received over the years from family, teachers and bosses (plus the lessons I’d learned the hard way on my own).